 Little ones will be perfectly happy splashing on the calm beaches (Aruba’s sand is powder-soft—ideal for castle building), and most resorts offer rotating kids’ activities to match different ages and interests.

 If your kids love animals, the Donkey Sanctuary and Butterfly Farm are always a hit—they’re gentle, low-key outings that spark curiosity without overwhelming younger travelers.
-Older kids adore Arashi Beach for its smaller waves, perfect for body boarding.
+Older kids adore Arashi Beach for its smaller waves, perfect for body boarding!

 For families who want a break from the sun, there’s an afternoon bowling alley at Palm Beach Plaza, or you can lean into a little adventure with the nature trails at Arikok National Park—easy, eco-friendly, and educational for kids who like to explore.
 And if you’re looking for something memorable without being too intense, consider the Ostrich Farm, a horseback ride at sunset, an Atlantis Submarine tour, or a laid-back glass-bottom boat ride.